robert-claypool/nangular/README.md

 constantly changing them, but for active development, those files are too old.

 Solution: Continue to use all the hotness of Angular CLI.
-Run your frontend with `npm run start` and keep http://localhost:4200 open duing development.
+Run your frontend with `npm run start` and keep http://localhost:4200 open during development.
 This gives real time feedback with Hot Module Replacement and debugging is easy with whatever flavor of TypeScript debugger you prefer (I like VS Code with *'Debugger for Chrome'*).